mediaelement/mediaelement/docs/guidelines.md

 * **ALWAYS** make changes to the files in the `/src/` directory, and **NEVER** in `/build/` directory.
 This is with the sole purpose of facilitating the merging (and further, the compiling) operation, and help people to see changes more easily.
 * Make sure you download the necessary media files from https://github.com/mediaelement/mediaelement-files and place them inside the `/media/` directory.
 * Use [JSDoc](http://usejsdoc.org/) conventions to document code.
 This facilitates the contributions of other developers and ensures more quality in the product.
+* If you would like to contribute with translations, make sure that you also check https://github.com/mediaelement/mediaelement-plugins, and perform the translations for the files suffixed as `-i18n`.

 As a final note, try to be aware of building it thinking on Accessibility.
 Take a look into [`mediaelementplayer-feature-tracks.js`](src/js/mediaelementplayer-feature-tracks.js) for more reference about best practices.